contently/slate/source/index.md

 Deprecated, aliased to Publication tags

+### Story formats

+An array of all the possible story formats that can be assigned to a story.
+This list is *not* customizable and is the same across all publications.
+Possible values are: Article / blog post, Case study, eBook, Email, Facebook post, Infographic, LinkedIn post, Original research, Photo, Presentation / brochure, Tweet, Video, Whitepaper and Other.

 ### Story types

-An array of all the possible story types that can be assigned to a story.
-This list is *not* customizable and is the same across all publications.
-Possible values are: Article / blog post, Case Study, eBook, Email, Infographic, Original research, Other, Photo, Video and Whitepaper
+Deprecated, aliased to Story formats